U.S. airstrikes against Yemen terror groups grew sixfold under Trump

 The official confirmed an earlier U.S. military report that more than 50 ISIS fighters were killed in one October raid alone.

-The increase is the result of a policy change made by President Trump almost immediately after taking office in January 2017.
+The increase is the result of a policy change by President Donald Trump almost immediately after taking office in January 2017.

 Soon after the Trump administration took office, it declared parts of Yemen as well as neighboring Somalia to be "areas of active hostilities," giving the U.S. military more leeway to target terrorists from the air and on the ground without White House approval.